 In order to operate safely, industry must develop a system of work in which:

-- Measures already in place are maintained to address well known work health and safety risks.
+Measures already in place are maintained to address known work health and safety risks.

-Both of these are required to be integrated into a safe system of work to protect workers.
-Specifically, employers need to be protecting workers’ physical health and mental health and reducing the likelihood of making mistakes.
+Both of these requirements need to be integrated into a safe system of work to protect workers.
+Specifically, those that conduct a business or manage people need to implement controls to protect workers’ physical health and mental health and reduce the likelihood of making mistakes.

-Many operators are adjusting to the changing situation by modifying the roster arrangements with the aim of avoiding cross-contamination of sections of the work force and to respond to the impact of COVID-19 measures on workforce availability.
+Many operations modify roster arrangements with the aim of avoiding cross-infection of the workforce and to respond to the impact of COVID-19 on workforce availability.

-This alternative may result in extended periods of work, less time for rest and recovery and greater uncertainty in relation to work arrangements.
-This presents elevated risk associated with psychosocial hazards of stress, burnout and fatigue.
+These changes may result in extended periods of work, less time for rest and recovery and greater uncertainty in relation to work arrangements.
+This presents an elevated risk from the psychosocial hazards of stress, burnout and fatigue.
 All three of these hazards can increase the risk of harm to health and the likelihood of error.

-When making changes to rosters, employers need to:
+When making changes to rosters, business operators and those that manage people need to: